farmcp/list_app/README.md

 5. ~~BUG: maps not fully accurate with geocoding~~
 3. Allow users to sync with selected people they follow
 2. Allow users to click through list_items to view details on restaurants
+5. Get off of Gravatar
+6. Add images to cities
 2. Create JSON API so we can start the native iOS app
-5. Get off of Gravatar
 2. Email verification - account activation